Apprenticeship Student Spotlight

 - Contact RLC to help you design an apprenticeship program to fit your company needs!
 Call the Apprenticeship Office at (618) 437-5321 X1277.

 - Choose a mentor to help guide the apprentice during their On-The-Job Training.

 Rend Lake Currently Offers 19 Programs:

 Department of Labor Approved Occupation Programs:

 For more information about our welding program, click HERE

 For more information about a career in welding, click HERE

 Frequently Asked Questions

 If your company can benefit from an apprenticeship, Rend Lake College can work with you to create an educational curriculum catered to fit your specific needs.
-Rend Lake College can also work with you as a sponsor, which means we'll fill out all the necessary paperwork.
-Call our Apprenticeship Coordinator Angelina Mabrey at 618-437-5321 ext.
-1277 or reach out at [email protected]
+Rend Lake College can also work with you as a sponsor, which means we will help you complete all the necessary paperwork.
+Call the Apprenticeship office at 618-437-5321 ext.
+1277 or email [email protected]

 INA, Ill.
 (Oct.
 5, 2020) — Rend Lake College’s trade programs rate among the best in the nation, according to a recent ranking from education website Learn.org.
 Learn.org recently published its list of the 50 Best Trade Schools Programs for the 2020-21 school year and RLC landed in the No. 18 spot.
 The website’s editorial team considered hundreds of universities across the country and selected...